Is Polyhouse Farming in India the “Crorepati” business model everyone claims?

 1. Greenhouse Types Based on Cost and Suitability

 As the name suggests, low cost polyhouse is constructed using locally available materials like bamboo.
 The light intensity is controlled using shade nets.
-UV stabilised polyethylene film is used for covering.
+UV stabilized polyethylene film is used for covering.
 Simple techniques like side wall opening or closing is used for controlling temperature during summer and winter.
 They serve as good shelters for rain.
 This type of structure does not have high technology facilities and is mainly used in places with cold climatic conditions.
-The cost for constructing this type of polyhouse varies between ₹ 300- 500 per square meter.
 Marginal farmers with small land holdings can take the benefits of greenhouse farming using low cost bamboo polyhouse.

 Some greenhouses are partially controlled with minimum investment conditions.
 Pipes made of galvanized iron are used for the construction and the canopy is held together with the help of screws.
 It is lodged firmly in the ground to withstand the wind.
 There are exhaust fans with thermostat system to control the temperature.
 There are also cooling pads and arrangements for misting to maintain humidity levels.
 Such structures are suitable for areas with dry and composite climate.
-The cost for constructing this type of greenhouse varies between ₹ 800- 1100 per square meter.
 This type of polyhouse is the most popular greenhouse structure farming in India.

 These structures are installed with polyhouse automation devices to control temperature moisture, humidity and other environmental parameters.
-The cost for constructing this type of greenhouse is approximately ₹ 2000-3500 per square meter.
-This type of polyhouse is used for very high value crops and hydroponics in commercial greenhouse farming.
+This type of polyhouse is used for very high value crops and hydroponics projects in commercial greenhouse farming.

 2. Greenhouse Based on Structure Types